 The Ledger Nano S features state of the art security through a security chip of the same type as used in passports.
 It is like having a bank deposit box in your pocket to store your favorite cryptocurrencies.

 The device is well designed with a LED display and metal casing that makes it feel more durable in your hand.
 Like most hardware wallets, the device is connected via USB and features the Ledger Live app to interact with the device.

-The company that founder it, Satoshi Labs are a pioneer in the Bitcoin industry.
-The device features additional security measures such as PIN codes and passphrases that make this hardware wallet a safe choice to protecting your cryptocurrency coins.
+The company that founded the Trezor product, Satoshi Labs is a pioneer in the Bitcoin industry.
+The device features additional security measures such as PIN codes and passphrases that make this hardware wallet a safe choice for protecting your cryptocurrency coins.